• Australia

 The gambling industry adheres to a set of standards and guidelines aimed at promoting fairness, transparency, and responsible gaming.

-Regulatory bodies, such as gaming commissions and authorities, oversee the industry to ensure compliance with these standards.
+Regulatory bodies, such as gaming commissions and authorities, oversee the sector to ensure compliance with these standards.

 • combat problem gambling, and